 Science has an important role to play in helping policymakers and practitioners respond to complex issues affecting children.
 Yet the science does not always speak for itself.
 Indeed, misunderstanding scientific research has contributed as much confusion as clarity to important public debates.
 With this in mind, we employ a knowledge translation process that helps present key findings about the science of early childhood in clear, accurate, and uniform ways, equipping change agents to drive science-based innovation.

+Even when children have been removed from traumatizing circumstances and placed in exceptionally nurturing homes, developmental improvements are often accompanied by continuing problems in self-regulation, emotional adaptability, relating to others, and self-understanding.
+When children overcome these burdens, they have typically been the beneficiaries of exceptional efforts on the part of supportive adults.
+These findings underscore the importance of prevention and timely intervention in circumstances that put young children at serious psychological risk.
 It is essential to treat young children’s mental health problems within the context of their families, homes, and communities.
 The emotional well-being of young children is directly tied to the functioning of their caregivers and the families in which they live.
 When these relationships are abusive, threatening, chronically neglectful, or otherwise psychologically harmful, they are a potent risk factor for the development of early mental health problems.
 In contrast, when relationships are reliably responsive and supportive, they can actually buffer young children from the adverse effects of other stressors.
 Therefore, reducing the stressors affecting children requires addressing the stresses on their families.

 Building on a well-established knowledge base more than half a century in the making, recent